usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 of this manual for more on
 using *shake_result.hdf*.

-See :meth:`shakemap.coremods.gridxml` for more details.
+See :meth:`shakemap.coremods.gridxml` for the module's API documentation.

 info
 ```````